ShravaniAWanjari/ShravaniAWanjari/README.md

 # 👋 Hello, I'm Shravani Ankur Wanjari

-I am a B.Tech student with a fervor for crafting meaningful digital experiences.
-While I'm still on the journey to mastering design, my passion drives me to create user-centric interfaces that truly matter.
-Every day, I immerse myself in the world of Frontend Development, UI/UX Design, and Human-Computer Interaction, drawing inspiration from diverse platforms where industry experts share their invaluable insights.
-My goal is to bring real-life applications to the forefront, aiming to positively enhance the field of Human-Computer Interaction.
+Currently pursuing Computer Science Engineering for my B. Tech degree.
+My passion?
+Human-Computer Interaction (HCI).
+I thrive on understanding things from the user's point of view, which naturally led me to explore UI/UX Design.
+Thanks to some nudges from friends during my Computer Science journey, I found my way to the intriguing world of HCI.
+My goal is to create tech solutions that make a positive impact.
+Let's make technology work better for everyone!

 ## 🔧 Technologies & Tools